awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [MXParallaxHeader ★1031](https://github.com/maxep/MXParallaxHeader) - Simple parallax header for UIScrollView.
 * [MZFormSheetPresentationController ★863](https://github.com/m1entus/MZFormSheetPresentationController) - Provides an alternative to the native iOS UIModalPresentationFormSheet, adding support for iPhone and additional opportunities to setup controller size and feel form sheet.
 * [NextGrowingTextView ★860](https://github.com/muukii/NextGrowingTextView) - The next in the generations of 'growing textviews' optimized for iOS 7 and above.
-* [NotchKit ★1619](https://github.com/HarshilShah/NotchKit) - A simple way to hide the notch on the iPhone X.
 * [NVActivityIndicatorView ★5885](https://github.com/ninjaprox/NVActivityIndicatorView) - Collection of nice loading animations.
 * [Otafuku ★48 ⏳1Y](https://github.com/tasanobu/Otafuku) - Some utility classes to use WKWebView.
 * [Panoramic ★379 ⏳1Y](https://github.com/iSame7/Panoramic) - Panoramic facebook story clone.